dbos-inc/dbos-docs/docs/cloud-tutorials/cloud-cli.md

 **Description:**
 This command must be run from an application root directory.
-It executes the [migration commands declared in dbos-config.yaml](./configuration#database), deploys the application to DBOS Cloud (or updates its code if already deployed), and emits the URL at which the application is hosted, which is `https://<username>-<app-name>.cloud.dbos.dev/`.
+It executes the migration commands declared in `dbos-config.yaml`, deploys the application to DBOS Cloud (or updates its code if already deployed), and emits the URL at which the application is hosted, which is `https://<username>-<app-name>.cloud.dbos.dev/`.

 **Parameters:**
 - `[application-name]`: The name of the application to deploy.
 By default we obtain the application name from package.json.
 This argument overrides the package name.